 \section{Implementation}

-Mie theory describes the interaction of light with a spherical particle through field expansion with spherical waves, using the coefficients $a_n, b_n, c_n$ and $d_n$, where $a_n$ and $b_n$ are the coefficients for the outgoing (scattered) field, while $c_n$ and $d_n$ are the expansion coefficients for the incoming fields (required in the expansion of internal fields).
+Mie theory describes the interaction of light with a spherical particle through field expansion with spherical waves, using the coefficients $a_n, b_n, c_n$ and $d_n$, where $a_n$ and $b_n$ are the coefficients for the outgoing (scattered) fields, while $c_n$ and $d_n$ are the expansion coefficients for the incoming fields (required in the expansion of internal fields).

-In the case of a core-shell particle of core radius $r_c$ and shell radius $r_s$, the Mie coefficients are functions of the scale factors $x=k r_c$ and $y=k r_s$ (wavevector $k=k_0 n_{\text{env}}$, $k_0 = 2\pi / \lambda_0$; and radius $r_l$ of the $l$th spherical layer) and the relative refractive indices, $m_c=n_c / n_{\text{env}}$, and $m_s=n_s / n_{\text{env}}$ for the core and shell, respectively.
-The explicit form of the core-shell Mie scattering coefficients is given in the appendix~\ref{app:mie_coeff}.
+In the case of a layered particle, the Mie coefficients are functions of the scale factors $x_l=k r_l$ (with wavevector $k=k_0 n_{\text{env}}$; $k_0 = 2\pi / \lambda_0$; and radius $r_l$ of the $l$th spherical layer) and the relative, complex refractive indices $m_l=n_l / n_{\text{env}}$ for layer $l$.
+The explicit form of the Mie scattering coefficients is given in the appendix~\ref{app:mie_coeff}.
 The evaluation of the Mie coefficients requires Riccati-Bessel functions and their derivatives:

 where $j_n$ and $y_n$ are spherical Bessel functions of the first, respectively second kind, and $h^{(1)}_n=j_n + \text{i} \, y_n$ are spherical Hankel functions of the first kind.